jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 This approach leads to an issue though, how do you now refer to the correct data source when using it in templates?
 This is where the `*.js` files in this `_data` directory come in.

-For each of my `.yaml` files in the locale directories, I have a corresponding JavaScript file.
+For each of my `yaml` files in the locale directories, I have a corresponding JavaScript file.
 Here's an example of my `siteSettings.js` file.
 My site settings in this project are for strings and options used across the site.

 ```javascript
 const fs = require('fs');